mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 </script>
 Points of interest:

--   *vnodes* can have children.
+-   *Vnodes* can have children.
 Child elements are expressed as an array or comma separated list of parameters.
--   **Try it**: Remove the square brackes brackets from line 4 and 11.
+-   **Try it**: Remove the square brackes brackets from lines 4 and 11.
--   Text nodes can be expressed as strings.
+-   Text nodes are expressed as strings.
 -   There is no two-way binding.
 Components simply reflect the state of the model.
 -   Mithril does not have an eventing system.
 Use DOM events.